EtzionR/Recursive-HeatMap-Calculation/README.md

 ![six_plots](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/Pictures/diff_depth.png)

 The heat map is calculation performed using the **HeatMap** object.
 This object receives a Python list consisting of tuples of X and Y coordinates.
 Also, the desired depth also must be set for the object.
 Using the data about the coordinates, the HeatMap calculates the initial squares and performs the recursive calculation on them.
-At the end of the process, the squares that compose the heat map are calculated, as can be seen in the example process figure:
+At the end of the process, the squares that compose the heat map are calculated, as can be seen in the example process figure (based on the file [**rome_100000.shp**](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/examples/rome_100000.shp) that contain **100,000** points coordinates!):

 ![input output](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/Pictures/process.png)